dfSnid/Mock-Datagen-Kafka-K8s/README.md

 # Mock Data Producer app for Kafka

 A NodeJS producer app that streams data to Kakfa Topics.
-A basic Kafka setup is also included.
+A local Kafka setup is also included.

 ## Pre-requisites and Installs